Quantum liquid crystals in the finite-field K$\Gamma$ model for $\alpha$-RuCl$_3$

 Especially in the experimentally relevant region, $\Gamma/|K|\sim 0.1$, we find an NKSL phase with a Chern number 0, which potentially explains the observed topological nematic transition from Kitaev's non-Abelian CSL to the toric code phase.

 Overall, we have obtained a very rich phase diagram within the flux-free assumption, and disclosed the existence and properties of NKSL expected from experiments.
-In addition, KKSL and a VHF surface code phase are found in the other parameter region.
 Though our calculation is somewhat idealized, a more realistic phase diagram should be obtained by dealing with a $\Gamma^\prime$ term, for example, additionally~\cite{Takikawa2019,Takikawa2020}.
+In addition, in the future it is important to check whether an Abelian CSL with a Chern number $-2$ is connected to the one discovered previously in the K$\Gamma^\prime$ model~\cite{Takikawa2020}.

 \textit{Effect of the Heisenberg term}. --- Here we will discuss the effect of the Heisenberg term.
-The model with the Heisenberg term is called Kitaev-Heisenberg-$\Gamma$, or JK$\Gamma$ model.
-In this case, the third-order perturbation leads to the following additional interaction.
+With this term the third-order perturbation leads to the following additional interaction.

 where $\langle\!\langle\!\langle ijkl \rangle\!\rangle\!\rangle$ represents an zigzag-type interaction for sites $ijkl$, and $\langle\!\langle\!\langle ij \rangle\!\rangle\!\rangle^\prime$ represents an NNNN hopping which is not a diagonal of hexagons.
 This term promotes nematic order, and potentially enhances NKSL.
 Thus, the additional small Heisenberg term should be relevant to the field-induced nematic transition, and will be investigated in the future.